mmikowski/powercss/README.md

 responsive to the user's environment is either limited or simply not possible.

-PowerCSS provides our application the tools to write and apply infinitely adjustable CSS based on almost any real-time data available to us.
-For example, our application could use PowerCSS to adjust styling based on device orientation, ambient temperature, ambient light, GPS location, heart rate, or time of day.
+PowerCSS provides the tools to write and apply infinitely adjustable CSS based on almost any real-time data available to an application: device orientation, ambient temperature, ambient light, GPS location, heart rate, or time of day.
 Traditional static CSS files can't compete with this flexibility.

-We feel that PowerCSS has not only achieved its primary goal, but that it is often better than static CSS in many other respects as well.
+We feel that PowerCSS has achieved its primary goal and is often better than static CSS in many other respects as well.
 It provides a simple and familiar API where experienced CSS authors can use their existing skills to be up and running in minutes.
-When properly implemented, a PowerCSS solution usually downloads faster, renders faster after loading, and can speed up some CSS operations by 10x or more.
+A minified PowerCSS solution can download faster, render faster after loading, and can speed up some operations by 10x or more compared to traditional CSS.
 What's not to like?

-Sound exciting?
-If so, read on!
-First we implement a few PowerCSS examples, and then we discuss how PowerCSS works.

 ## Key benefits